$\mathcal{U}$-bootstrap percolation: critical probability, exponential decay and applications: Definitions and notation

+In this section we gather most of the notation used throughout the article.
+We invite the reader familiar with percolation to skip ahead to Section \ref{sec:results} and go back to this section as needed.
+As some of the notions will be used relatively locally, let us indicate that the central notion of the present work is the one in Definition \ref{def:diff}.

-Recall that $0<q<1$ is the density of infected sites and $\Pr_q$ is the associated Bernoulli product law of the random set $A\subset\Z^2$ and that $[\cdot]$ denotes the closure with respect to the bootstrap percolation process defined by a non-trivial update family $\cU$, that we keep implicit when there is no risk of confusion.
-Also, $B_x=[-x,x]^2$ for all $x\in\R_+$ and we will not explicitly specify that we consider integer points in all boxes we use.
+\paragraph{Critical probability} Recall that $0<q<1$ is the density of infected sites and $\Pr_q$ is the associated Bernoulli product law of the random set $A\subset\Z^2$ and that $[\cdot]$ denotes the closure with respect to the BP process defined by a non-trivial update family $\cU$, that we keep implicit when there is no risk of confusion.
+Also, $B_x=[-x,x]^2\cap\Z^2$ for all $x\in[0,\infty)$.
 Define

 The critical probability is given by